By sennder team, 7 minute read

 Digital freight forwarders act as a connector between shippers and carriers but also act as an optimizer.
 Digitalizing and automating road freight logistics processes saves money for shippers and increases earnings for carriers because inefficiencies are eliminated or reduced.

-6 key ways digital freight forwards use technology to improve road freight logistics
+6 key ways digital freight forwarders use technology to improve road freight logistics

 A major distinction between traditional “pen-and-paper” logistics and digitalized logistics is the creation and structuring of data.
 This allows digital freight forwarders, and the shippers and carriers who use them, to benefit from a wealth of data on past shipments, run analysis of operations, and continuously improve on inefficient processes.
 If a carrier consistently runs late, we can easily identify this and address the problem with a quick look at the real time GPS data.
 Algorithms identify the problem and flag it so human beings can check the GPS to anticipate and take action if the carrier is indeed running late.
 Routing algorithms can save fuel and inefficiencies by routing vehicles in a more efficient path and connecting them to their pickup and drop off locations more effectively - thereby avoiding empty kilometers driven.